Curtis Granderson: 2010 and 2011 seasons

-2011

 Granderson with the Yankees in 2011.

 Granderson's work with Long was credited as a reason for his strong 2011 campaign.
 Granderson received over 6.6 million votes for the All-Star Game.
 In August, Granderson and Mark Teixeira became the first Yankees teammates to hit 30 home runs in 115 games since Roger Maris and Mickey Mantle in 1961.
 On August 10, Granderson hit two home runs against the Los Angeles Angels of Anaheim to tally a career-high 31 home runs.
 Granderson, Robinson Canó, and Russell Martin all hit grand slams in a game against the Athletics on August 25, the first time a team had three grand slams in one game.
-Granderson was named AL Player of the Month for August 2011, in which he batted .286, with a .423 on-base percentage, slugged .657, hit ten home runs, recorded 29 RBI, and scored 29 runs, and had the highest number of pitches per plate appearance in the major leagues (4.44).
+Granderson was named AL Player of the Month for August 2011, in which he batted .286, with a .423 on-base percentage, slugged .657, hit ten home runs, recorded 29 RBIs, and scored 29 runs, and had the highest number of pitches per plate appearance in the major leagues (4.44).

+In 2011, Granderson hit 41 home runs with 25 stolen bases and an AL-leading 119 RBIs.
 He became the first player in MLB history to record 40 home runs, 10 triples and 25 stolen bases in one season.
 Granderson finished fourth in balloting for the AL Most Valuable Player Award.

-2012
+2012 and 2013 seasons

 On May 6, 2012, Granderson achieved his 1,000th hit against Kansas City.
 On August 26, he hit his 200th career home run against the Cleveland Indians.
-He finished the 2012 season with a .232 batting average, 43 home runs, 106 RBI, and set a new Yankees season record by striking out 195 times.
+He finished the 2012 season with a .232 batting average, 43 home runs, 106 RBIs, and set a new Yankees season record by striking out 195 times.

-2013

-On October 19, 2012, the Yankees exercised Granderson's club option for 2013.
+On October 19, 2012, the Yankees exercised Granderson's club option for the 2013 season.
 Originally worth $13 million, it became a $15 million option after he placed fourth in the MVP voting in 2011.
 In his spring training debut against the Toronto Blue Jays on February 24, 2013, Granderson was hit by a pitch from J. A. Happ that fractured his right forearm.
 He was placed on the 15-day disabled list to begin the season.
 He returned to the Yankees on May 14.
 On May 18, Granderson made his first start at right field.
 On May 24, Granderson broke a knuckle on his left pinkie finger after getting hit by Tampa Bay's Cesar Ramos's pitch in the 5th inning.
 He was again placed on the 15-day disabled list.
 On May 29, Granderson underwent surgery in which a pin was inserted to the knuckle to stabilize the fracture.
 On August 2, Granderson was activated from the disabled list.
-Granderson was limited to only 61 games in 2013 batting .229 with 7 home runs and 15 RBI.
+Granderson was limited to only 61 games in 2013 batting .229 with 7 home runs and 15 RBIs.
 He became a free agent for the first time of his career after the season.